 Life’s Transitions & Caregiving

-Personal Development & Reproductive Mental Health
+Perinatal & Reproductive Mental Health

 Reproductive mental health encompasses the emotional impact of hormonal changes, identity shifts, body image struggles, grief, trauma, and societal expectations.
 Women often experience anxiety, depression, and emotional conflicts related to fertility, pregnancy, childbirth, postpartum adjustments, and reproductive loss.
 Many also wrestle with the unspoken grief of pregnancy loss, infertility, or the decision not to have children, all while managing external pressures and personal expectations.